We understand current market realities and the forces that are expected to shape Australia’s energy future.

 See Energy Forum.

-Paul Taliangis is Chief Executive of Core Energy Group, a company he formed in 2003, with responsibility for overseeing all elements of the Core Energy Group business, with a particular focus on Governance, Stakeholder Relations, Business Strategy, Brand and Systems.
+Paul Taliangis is Chief Executive of Core Energy & Resources, a company he formed in 2003, with responsibility for overseeing all elements of the Core Energy & Resources business, with a particular focus on Governance, Stakeholder Relations, Business Strategy, Brand and Systems.

 With 25 years’ experience in the energy industry extending across Australia, Asia-Pacific, United Kingdom and United States of America, Paul understands the drivers of value and risk and day-to-day management issues confronting energy businesses.
 Paul provides strategic advice across all segments of the value chain, with a focus on strategy, finance and investment, value, energy policy, risk and uncertainty.